eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 was ready for the worst'*, then continues crying like a baby *'... me too'* Lana says bewildered.

-Keith reaches onto his backpack, still bleeding, but stable, he gives Lana an *Alchemical treatise*, he doesn't say anything, just nods, and Lana does the same, she is still taken aback by this heroic feat that she has just accomplished. ``Event: wounded``
+Keith reaches his backpack, still bleeding, but stable, he gives Lana an *Alchemical treatise*, he doesn't say anything, just nods, and Lana does the same, she is still taken aback by this heroic feat that she has just accomplished. ``Event: wounded``

 > This event is so funny.
 It is one of my favourites, it causes so much drama.

-After the thins have calmed down a little bit Cecil gives Lana an artefact, it is something that they've recovered in this ominous mission.
+After the things have calmed down a little bit Cecil gives Lana an artefact, it is something that they've recovered in this ominous mission.
 It is a small pyramid shaped rock-thing, it looks sturdy but it is very light.
 Lana wonders that could it be, she doesn't know exactly what it is but she recalls having